1 Chronicles 2

 Notes

-This section returns to the Calebite line and reveals something important: many of these "descendants" are actually place names.
-"The father of Ziph," "the father of Hebron," "the father of Beth-zur," "the father of Kiriath-jearim," "the father of Bethlehem" -- the Hebrew word אֲבִי ("father of") here likely means "founder of" or "chief of."
-These genealogies map clan relationships onto geography, showing which Judahite families founded or controlled which towns in the hill country.
-Hebron, Bethlehem, Kiriath-jearim, and Beth-zur were all significant towns in Judah's territory.
+This section returns to the Calebite line and makes one point clear: many of these "descendants" are actually place names.
+"The father of Ziph," "the father of Hebron," "the father of Beth-zur," "the father of Kiriath-jearim," and "the father of Bethlehem" use the Hebrew word אֲבִי, "father of," in the sense of "founder of" or "chief of."
+The genealogy maps clan relationships onto geography, showing which Judahite families founded or controlled towns in the hill country.
+Hebron, Bethlehem, Kiriath-jearim, and Beth-zur were important towns within Judah.

 The mention of Acsah in v.
-49 connects this Caleb with the figure in Joshua 15:16-19 and Judges 1:12-15, where Caleb gives his daughter Acsah to Othniel as a wife.
+49 links this Caleb with the figure in Joshua 15:16-19 and Judges 1:12-15, where Caleb gives his daughter Acsah to Othniel in marriage.

-The most surprising detail comes at the very end: v.
-55 identifies certain scribal clans at Jabez as קִינִים -- "Kenites."
-The Kenites were a non-Israelite people associated with Moses' father-in-law (Judges 1:16), and here they are embedded within the genealogy of Judah.
-The house of רֵכָב (Rechab) would later be commended by Jeremiah for their faithfulness (Jeremiah 35:1-19).
-This is a second example (after Jarha the Egyptian in v.
-35) of non-Israelites being incorporated into the genealogical fabric of Judah -- a notable feature for a post-exilic book sometimes assumed to be concerned with ethnic exclusivity.
+Another important detail comes at the end.
+Verse 55 identifies certain scribal clans at Jabez as קִינִים, "Kenites."
+The Kenites were a non-Israelite people associated with Moses' father-in-law (Judges 1:16), yet here they appear within Judah's genealogy.
+The house of רֵכָב (Rechab) would later be commended by Jeremiah for its faithfulness (Jeremiah 35:1-19).
+This is a second example, after Jarha the Egyptian in v.
+35, of non-Israelites being woven into Judah's genealogical fabric.
+That is an important feature in a post-exilic book often assumed to be concerned with ethnic exclusivity.

 Salma as "the father of Bethlehem" (v.
-51) is especially significant.
-This is the same Salma (Salmon) in the line from Nahshon to David (v.
+51) is worth noting.
+This is the same Salma, or Salmon, who appears in the line from Nahshon to David (v.
 11).
-Bethlehem, David's city, is thus genealogically grounded in the Calebite-Judahite clan structure.
-The Chronicler is weaving together the threads of geography, clan identity, and royal lineage that all converge on David.
+Bethlehem, David's city, is therefore genealogically anchored in the Calebite-Judahite clan structure.
+The Chronicler is bringing together geography, clan identity, and royal lineage as they converge on David.